Ambit of the Practice

 Other Services

-Along with architectural work, I also carry out ‘pure’ conservation consultancy and research work, and also occasionally develop and design websites.
+Along with architectural work, I also carry out conservation consultancy and research work, and also occasionally develop and design websites.
 I can also act as a planning consultant and advisor.

 Getting in Touch

-Initial consultations are of course free of charge and I endeavour to respond to any simple planning and conservation queries at no cost.
+Initial consultations are free of charge and I endeavour to respond to any simple planning and conservation queries at no cost.
 Please contact me on the below information for any questions or to set up a meeting.

 mail@wardconservation.com